lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-11-课文-11、35、59、83/Lesson 83 After the elections.md

     - Mr.Lane was defeated in the elections.
         - Mr.Lane [subject]
         - was defeated [passive form of verb][past tense]
-        - in the elections [adverbial of place]
+        - in the elections [place adverbial]
     - He has retired from political life
         - He [subject]
         - has retired from [predicate verb phrase][present perfect tense]
-        - political life [adverbial of place]
+        - political life [place adverbial]
     - and
     - He has gone to live abroad 他到国外去住了
         - He [subject]